techpmsap/Leonardo_Cloud_Platform_Powerweek/Exercise_03/Exercise_03.md

 1. You will find a file named *Iflowgenerator.zip*: extract it as well in a proper directory and open this folder

-1. Open the *config.propeties* file with your favourite text editor, change the XX value to your group number and save the file
+1. Open the *config.propeties* file with your favourite text editor, change the XX value to your workstation ID and save the file
 	![](images/003.png)

 1. Open a terminal window and navigate to the folder where you have extracted the Iflowgenerator